-Here are some of our favourite popular science books and the best-selling authors of our time.
+Here are some of my favourite popular science books with particularly savvy quotes.

 1. A Short History of Nearly Everything